 Points on BCs, AACs, and ASCs may be used in these applications as well as SDs and/or general-purpose I/O modules.

-Where these points are trended, contractor shall verify and document that the network bandwidth is acceptable for such trends and is still capable of acceptable and timely control function.
+Where these points are trended, verify and document that the network bandwidth is acceptable for such trends and is still capable of acceptable and timely control function.

 Application Category 1 (Application Specific Controller):